 1999 to 2002

 Evolving from the 1999 Riverlife Task Force vision to create a master plan for Pittsburgh’s urban waterfront, the foundations realized an opportunity to ensure the success and revitalization of a huge portion of the city’s waterfront through the large, vacant brownfield site.
-In 2002, Almono LP was formed by four Pittsburgh foundations to purchase the Hazelwood site from a bankrupt LTV for $10 million.
+In 2002, Almono LP was formed by four Pittsburgh foundations (today, Almono is comprised of three foundations) to purchase the Hazelwood site from a bankrupt LTV for $10 million.
 This incredible foresight, ensured that the site could be land banked for a thoughtful redevelopment vision that could benefit the neighborhood, city, and region as a whole.

 STUDIES, PLANNING, & REMEDIATION